 In 2012, the trailblazer creatively returned home with his tenth full-length album Tuskegee, which featured duets with Shania Twain, Kenny Rogers, Willie Nelson, Tim McGraw, Blake Shelton, Jason Aldean, Darius Rucker, and Little Big Town.
 It would mark his third number one debut on the Billboard Top 200 and go platinum.

-This year, Lionel was honored as the 2016 MusiCares Person of the Year.
+Lionel was honored as the 2016 MusiCares Person of the Year.
 At the 2016 Grammy Awards Luke Bryan, Demi Lovato, Tyrese Gibson, John Legend, and Meghan Trainor combined their talents to perform some of his greatest hits, paying perfect tribute to his iconic career.

 Lionel continues to tour worldwide.
 In 2015 he performed at Glastonbury to the largest crowd in the festival’s history.
 Following that performance his Definitive Collection album shot up to #1 in the UK.
-In April 2016 he will kick off a Las Vegas residency at Planet Hollywood.